badlydrawnrob/elm-playground/programming-elm/README.md

     - Possibly link to the same authors blog posts on booleans and their downfalls.
 13. Write a checkbox and radio button group where you're using custom types, rather than boolean values.
     - See "Sets" above (4), (9): you can condense all these down into ONE example file.
+    - **If it's a really big set, for example many-to-many tags** from database, json, or whatever, should you stick to strings or convert to types?

 ## Renaming files, folders, script